algorandfoundation/specs/dev/crypto.md

 a candidate root hash, and then checks if the resulting root hash is equal to the expected commitment value.
 The key difference is that the verifier does not have access to the entire list of committed elements;
-the verifier just has some subset of elemens (one or more), along with the positions at which these elements appear.
+the verifier just has some subset of elements (one or more), along with the positions at which these elements appear.
 Thus, the verifier needs to know the siblings (the `left` and `right` values used in the `reduce()` function above) to compute its candidate root hash.
 The list of these